Civitas

 About Us

-Our Aims and Programmes
+Our aims and programmes

 We strive to benefit public debate through independent research, reasoned argument, lucid explanation and open discussion.
 We stand apart from party politics and transitory intellectual fashions.
 We make our work available in books, pamphlets, online, and in electronic formats and encourage authors to make their arguments accessible to non-specialists.
 Some publications are designed for use in schools and universities.